RH3D/RH3D.xyz_docs/pages/virtu.md

 #### THE V-ION TOOLHEAD
 Virtu debuts the custom V-ION toolhead, a high-performance project in its own right:
-- Featherweight: Only ~260 g (including Rapido UHF and Cartographer).
+- Featherweight: Only ~260 g (including hotend, bed probe and fans).
-- Optimized cooling: Designed with CFD analysis and a balanced center of mass to ensure flawless print quality at extreme speeds.
+- Integrated Design: A compact, rigid assembly with a very short, well-constrained filament path for superior extrusion control.
+- CFD Optimized Cooling: Part cooling ducts refined through fluid dynamics for high-speed printing.
+- Center of Mass Optimized: Perfectly balanced to reduce vibrations and artifacts at high G-forces.
-- Universal mounting: Uses the Voron mounting pattern for compatibility, while optimized for high-flow hotends and high-end probes.
+- Universal Mounting: Uses the Voron mounting pattern while remaining optimized for high-flow hotends and advanced probes.

-#### OFFICIAL MODS & UPGRADES
+#### OFFICIAL UPGRADES
-Virtu is a platform built to evolve.
-You can choose to stay with a clean base build or push the performance envelope:
+Performance packs designed to push the hardware to its absolute limit:
 - 4WD XY Axis: Quad-motor setup for insane torque and higher resonance frequencies.
 - Double-Shear Mounts: Supported motor shafts to handle extreme belt tensions for 40k+ accelerations.
 - CPAP Part Cooling: Remote high-pressure cooling for the most demanding high-speed filaments.
 - Active Motor Cooling: Built-in cooling paths and thermistor support to keep your steppers stable during long runs.
+- In Progress: Enclosure and CNC Aluminum parts for those who want the ultimate build.

+#### OFFICIAL MODS
+- Klicky Probe: For those who prefer the reliability of a physical docking probe.
+- BDsensor: Support for high-speed bed leveling.
+- Alternative Rails: Support for MGN12H rails on all axes.

 CONTINUE TO: INTO THE PROJECT